Johniitr/johniitr.github.io/index.md

 ---

 I am **John Mohd Wani**, a researcher specializing in **Cryosphere Science**.
-My work focuses on Alpine Hydrology, Mountain Permafrost, and Snow Modeling.
+My work focuses on Mountain Permafrost and its modelling, and Snow Hydrology.

-I utilize physically-based models to bridge the gap between field observations and theoretical understanding, aiming to reduce uncertainty in water resource predictions for high-altitude regions.
+I utilize physically-based models (GEOtop/GEOframe)to bridge the gap between field observations and theoretical understanding, aiming to reduce uncertainty in water resource predictions for high-altitude regions.

 <div style="display: flex; gap: 10px;">
   <a href="/publications/" class="btn btn--primary">View Publications</a>